trinodb/trino/docs/src/main/sphinx/connector/hive.rst

 Requirements
 ------------

-The Hive connector requires a Hive metastore service (HMS), or a compatible implementation of the Hive metastore, such as
+The Hive connector requires a
-`AWS Glue Data Catalog <https://aws.amazon.com/glue/>`_.
+:ref:`Hive metastore service <hive-thrift-metastore>` (HMS), or a compatible implementation of the Hive metastore, such as :ref:`AWS Glue <hive-glue-metastore>`.

 Apache Hadoop HDFS 2.x and 3.x are supported.